Dynamic effective mass of granular media and the attenuation of structure-borne sound

 \section{Conclusions}

 We have shown how a measurement of the frequency-dependent effective mass of a granular aggregate, $\tilde{M}(\omega)$, allows us to predict, accurately, the effects of a grain-filled cavity on the acoustic properties of a resonant structure.
 This fact gives us a more direct access to an investigation of the underlying physical mechanisms relevant to the dampening effect of granular media on structure-borne sound.
 Crudely speaking, we may think of these systems as having an effective speed of sound (small) and an effective viscosity (large).
 The dissipation mechanism occurs at the grain-grain contact level as our simulations have indicated and our humidity controlled experiments have made unavoidably clear.
-As the humidity is increased there is a large increase in the attenuation of the fundamental resonance within the grains, Imag($f_g$) which translates to a non-montonic, but calculable, variation in the attenuation of the bar resonance, Imag($f_R$).
-When the system is taken to a high level of humidity, and then dried, there is a dramatic reduction in attenuation and a dramatic increase in stiffness of the grain-grain contacts, relative to that in the initially dried state.
-We understand this effect in terms of increased solid-on-solid contact area at the grain contacts.
+As the humidity is increased there is a large increase in the attenuation of the fundamental resonance within the grains, Im($f_g$), which translates to a non-monotonic, but calculable, variation in the attenuation of the structural resonance in the bar, Im($f_R$).
+When the system is taken to a high level of humidity, and then dried to the same level of humidity as it was at the beginning, there is a dramatic reduction in attenuation and a dramatic increase in stiffness of the grain-grain contacts, at the end of this humid-dry cycle relative to that in the initial dry state.
+We understand this effect in terms of increased solid-on-solid contact area at the grain-grain contacts.